youssef112w/auditpath/README.md

 | 4 | Damn Vulnerable DeFi + DeFi Deep Dive | 4-6 weeks |
 | 5 | Code4rena Contests + Real Audits | ongoing |

 ---

+## 🤖 AI-Assisted Development

+Built with [Claude](https://anthropic.com) as a development partner — not to replace thinking, but to accelerate execution.

+Every architectural decision, every line reviewed, every bug traced — by a human.
+The AI wrote faster.
+The human wrote better.
+---

 *Built for the journey: Smart Contract Auditor → Security Researcher* 🛡️